xiix0/scam/README.md

-You will probably marry after a very brief courtship.
+You possess a mind not merely twisted, but actually sprained.